kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 This is the central myth to reject.

-## A Framework Should Reduce the Need for External Interpretation
+## A Framework Should Reduce the Need for External Interpretation { #reduce-external-interpretation }

 The ideal support hierarchy is: